-We will be closed on Friday 20th June 2025 for the Matariki Public Holiday, and no deliveries will be made.
+We will be closed on Friday 6 February 2026 for the Waitangi Day Public Holiday.
+No deliveries will be made on this day.

 The Leaf BioCup, originally launched by BioPak in 2006, marked the company's first foray into sustainable cup design.
 Nearly two decades later, this pioneering product has evolved into the dynamic Nature Series.